Property Law Review (Prop L Rev)

 Multiple perspectives on the law of real and personal property

 About the Journal

-Property Law Review is a new peer-reviewed journal exploring important questions of real and personal property with national or international implications.
+Property Law Review is a peer-reviewed journal exploring important questions of real and personal property with national or international implications.

-Launched in February 2011, this high calibre journal publishes articles, notes, comments and reviews dealing with fundamental questions in property law, other than in relation to intellectual property.
+This high calibre journal publishes articles, notes, comments and reviews dealing with fundamental questions in property law, other than in relation to intellectual property.
 It welcomes multiple perspectives, ranging across analytical, theoretical, empirical and comparative approaches, analysis of recent developments, exploration of issues of policy and proposals for law reform.